Gaming Chair Smells Of Chemicals

 The long journey in the shipping container, from the country of manufacture to the retailer, can also be the cause of a new gaming chair smelling of chemicals.
 Containers are often fumigated with insecticides and/or fungicides so that insects are killed off or no mold can form because of the stuffy, stagnant air inside the container.
 These fumes penetrate everything that is not packed airtight and adhere to porous surfaces and materials.

-How to remove the smell from a gaming chair?
+How to remove smell from gaming chair?

 To get rid of the bad smell try the following: